MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-image-optimization.md

 This article will help you understand how to optimize images in SharePoint Online modern portal pages.

+For information about optimizing images in classic publishing sites, see [Image optimization for SharePoint Online](image-optimization-for-sharepoint-online.md)..

 >[!NOTE]
 >For more information about performance in SharePoint Online modern portals, see [Performance in the modern SharePoint experience](https://docs.microsoft.com/en-us/sharepoint/modern-experience-performance).